 Share it on:

 Do you have some animal lovers in your family?
 It’s always wonderful to see your child’s face light up when they see unique and larger-than-life creatures that they’ve only read about in books.
 Even more magical is a family trip to the aquarium.
-Watching all the colorful sea creatures swimming around in oversized tanks makes it feel like a deep sea adventure.
-Research shows that opportunities to touch marine life, giving kids hands-on experiences, spark learning and interest in nature and the environment.
-But at what age will kids actually get the best benefit from a visit to the local aquarium.
+Watching all the colorful sea creatures swimming around in oversized tanks makes it feel like a deep-sea adventure.
+Research shows that opportunities to touch marine life, give kids hands-on experiences, and spark learning and interest in nature and the environment.
+But at what age will kids actually get the best benefit from a visit to the local aquarium?
 Here are some things to consider and tips on getting the most out of your aquarium visit with your kids!

 Taking Your Toddler to the Aquarium

 Any out-of-the-house excursion with a young toddler, usually ages 1-3 years, can seem daunting.
 So there’s always a stringent thought process in deciding where to take a toddler on a family adventure.
 Most parents or caregivers want to know if places will be kid-friendly, have changing facilities, or have stroller access.
 More often than not local aquariums are designed and geared to be kid-friendly as possible!
 SeaQuest aquariums almost always have a play area or interactive games for little ones.
 This allows a break during the tour visit and kids can run around to burn off some energy.
 Taking your little tots to an aquarium can be a great decision for many reasons:

 - Toddlers are fascinated by lights!
 Lights allow for sensory stimulation and capture the attention of kids of all ages.

 - Soothing sounds: Aquariums not only feature soothing music tracks but also ambient nature sounds and notes of flowing water, which are known to calm any nerves or anxiety.